Sustainability Structure

 SCGP has established a corporate governance structure as a part of a robust governance system to enhance management efficiency and in support of check and balance.
 The company has also implemented policies that clearly define the division of power, duties, decision-making processes, and procedures to ensure that the company’s operations across all sectors adhere to corporate governance principles, function efficiently, and align with the established goals.
 The Board of Directors plays a key role in reinforcing and upholding corporate governance.

-The ESG Committee and the Risk Management Committee work together in managing material sustainability-related risks and opportunities, including:
+The ESG Committee and the Risk Management Committee work together systematically in managing material Sustainability related Risks and Opportunities.
+The management cover key focuses as follows:

 SCGP ESG Committee